There's no better way to take in the breathtaking beauty of coastal Maine than on windjammer cruises.

 The crew members called commands as each side pulled the rope to raise the 1.5-ton (3,000-pound) mainsail and top beam.

 The number of people helping and the built-in mechanical advantages make it doable.
-Helping out is voluntary, but often, guests enjoy this aspect of their Maine windjammer cruises.
+Helping out is voluntary, but often, guests enjoy this aspect of their windjammer cruises in Maine.
 I did.

 Once the mainsail was raised, the crew and guests raised the three other sails, each requiring less effort and people than the one before it.